JensRavens/jensravens.github.io/_posts/2015-06-29-the-signal-threading-and-you.md

 ```

 This method just executes a completion handler on the main Thread.
 It's pretty
-basic and simple to use (note we're using the Swift 2 version without a box class):
+basic and simple to use:

 ```swift
 let result = Result.Success("Hello")